TymDrogin/drochess/README.md

 cargo run
 ```

-Unit test are can be run using:
+Unit test can be run using:
 ```sh
 cargo test
 ```